-Individuals and businesses must report foreign financial interests — (i.e., bank accounts, securities, brokerage accounts, mutual funds, etc.) — to the IRS annually.
+Are you meeting FBAR reporting requirements?
+Individuals and businesses must disclose foreign financial interests (offshore bank accounts, securities, brokerage accounts, mutual funds, etc.) to the IRS annually.

 The Offshore Voluntary Disclosure Program

 The IRS developed the Offshore Voluntary Disclosure Program (OVDP) to help taxpayers who owe penalties on foreign accounts.
-The program focuses on taxpayers who may face substantial fines or criminal charges due to willful failure to report foreign financial assets and remit proper taxes.
+The program focuses on taxpayers who may face substantial fines, or even criminal charges, because they failed to report foreign financial assets and remit proper taxes.

-Reporting foreign financial holdings can be complex, especially when a taxpayer has multiple accounts.
+Reporting foreign financial holdings can be complex, especially if you have multiple foreign accounts.
 To address common concerns, the IRS published a list of ODVP questions and answers that provides valuable information on the program.
-The IRS encourages taxpayers to use the ODVP to get compliant.
+The IRS encourages taxpayers to use the OVDP to get compliant.

-Get in touch today to start exploring your options.
-The consultation is on us.Connect With An OVDP Attorney Today »
+Remove the stress; get in touch with our team today to start exploring your options.
+The consultation is on us.Schedule Your Free Consultation »